robvanderleek/create-issue-branch/README.md

 conventionalPrTitles: true
 ```

-Conventional PR titles can create a a clear and beautiful Git history in
+Conventional PR titles create a clear and beautiful Git history in GitHub.
-GitHub.

 This feature works best if you enable only "Allow squash merging" on your
 repository settings page: